-AWARENESS AT THE OFFICE CAPSA's awareness educators present curriculum promoting healthy relationships, reducing risk factors, increasing protective factors and bringing awareness to CAPSA's services.
+INCREASING AWARENESS AT LOCAL BUSINESSES CAPSA's awareness educators present curriculum promoting healthy relationships, reducing risk factors, increasing protective factors and bringing awareness to CAPSA's services.
 For more than 20 years, CAPSA has been presenting in middle schools and high schools in Cache and Rich Counties.
 Last year, CAPSA hired an educator to focus primarily on developing and presenting to businesses and other social service agencies.
-There are multiple trainings available.
-A highly requested training helps supervisors recognize signs of domestic violence and know what resources are available through CAPSA.
+Trainings helps supervisors recognize signs of domestic violence and know what resources are available through CAPSA.
 If your business would like CAPSA to present, please request training at education@capsa.org.
-Marc heard a CAPSA radio advertisment and call CAPSA to see if we could help.
+Marc heard a CAPSA radio advertisment and called CAPSA to see if we could help.
 His wife was verbally abusive and threatened to harm herself if he ever left.
 "Until I heard CAPSA's [radio] ad, I felt trapped and afraid.
 When I called CAPSA, they listened and believed.
 CAPSA's support made leaving a possibility, but it was them believing me that made it a reality."
 CAPSA helped Marc find housing and supported him with clinical therapy.
-INCREASED SUPPORT FOR CLIENTS THE KNOW CAMPAIGN CAPSA has been awarded two grants from Utah Office for Victims of Crime (UOVC) which provides funds for services awareness for sexual assault support service and the second for domestic violence support services.
+INCREASED SUPPORT FOR CLIENTS THE KNOW CAMPAIGN CAPSA has been awarded two grants from Utah Office for Victims of Crime (UOVC) which provides funding for awareness for sexual assault support service and for awareness for domestic violence support services.
 CAPSA developed the KNOW Campaign, which is designed to inform and empower survivors of sexual abuse, rape and domestic violence, by bringing awareness to the issues and breadth of services CAPSA offers.
 Funding continues during FY21.
 These advertisements were placed on social media, print, posters, radio, bus wraps and more.
-The central theme of this campaign is: WHEN YOU KNOW CAPSA, YOU KNOW PEACE HELP HOPE SAFETY DIGNITY WORTH HEALING SUPPORT
+The central theme of this campaign is:

+WHEN YOU KNOW CAPSA, YOU KNOW PEACE HELP HOPE SAFETY DIGNITY WORTH HEALING SUPPORT BELIEF More info at www.capsa.org/know